Holland Lop Rabbits in Ohio, Raised for Indoor Companion Homes

 • better compatibility between rabbit and family

-Our goal is not simply to send rabbits home quickly.
-Our goal is to place each rabbit where he or she is genuinely understood, appreciated, and well cared for throughout life.
+Our goal is not simply to place rabbits quickly.
+Our goal is to place them well.

 The Kind of Homes We Hope For